War (2007 film)

-War is a 2007 American action thriller film directed by Philip G. Atwell in his directorial debut and featuring stage combat choreographed by Corey Yuen.
-The film stars Jet Li and Jason Statham, and was released in the United States on August 24, 2007.
+War is a 2007 American action film directed by Philip G. Atwell in his directorial debut and featuring stage combat choreographed by Corey Yuen.
+The film stars Jet Li and Jason Statham.
+Jason Statham plays an FBI agent determined to take down a mysterious assassin known as Rogue (played by Jet Li), after his partner is murdered.

 War features the second collaboration between Jet Li and Jason Statham, reuniting them for the first time since 2001 film The One.
-Jason Statham plays an FBI agent determined to take down a mysterious assassin known as Rogue (played by Jet Li), after his partner is murdered.

 War's working title was Rogue; it was changed to avoid conflict with another film with the same name.
-It was re-titled as Rogue Assassin in New Zealand, Japan, Hong Kong, Singapore, India, Australia, the Philippines, and several European countries.
+It was re-titled as Rogue Assassin in New Zealand, Japan, Hong Kong, Singapore, India, Australia, the Philippines and several European countries.

+The film was released in the United States on August 24, 2007, receiving negative reviews from critics and grossed $40.7 million at the box office against the $25 million budget.

 Plot

-During a shootout against Japanese Yakuza at a San Francisco dock warehouse, FBI agents John Crawford (Jason Statham) and Tom Lone (Terry Chen) stumble across the notorious assassin Rogue, a former CIA assassin who now works for the Japanese Yakuza.
-Rogue ambushes Crawford and is about to execute him when Lone appears and shoots Rogue in the face, causing him to fall into the water.
+During a shootout against Japanese yakuza at a San Francisco dock warehouse, FBI agents John Crawford and Tom Lone stumble across the notorious assassin Rogue, a former CIA assassin who now works for the Japanese yakuza.

+Rogue ambushes Crawford and is about to execute him when Lone appears and shoots him in the face, causing him to fall into the water.
 Rogue's body was never found and he is presumed dead.
 However, Rogue survives and retaliates against Lone, his wife and his daughter.
 He kills them, burns down the house, and leaves their three corpses in the ashes of their home.

-Three years later, Rogue re-appears, working under Chinese Triad boss Li Chang (John Lone).
-While working with Chang, Rogue secretly instigates a war between the Triads and the Yakuza, led by Shiro Yanagawa (Ryo Ishibashi).
-Rogue first attacks a club run by the Yakuza by killing the gangsters and later on the runners in order to recover a pair of antique gold horses, family heirlooms of Chang's.
+Three years later, Rogue re-appears, working under Chinese Triad boss Li Chang.
+While working with Chang, he secretly instigates a war between the Triads and the yakuza, led by Shiro Yanagawa.
+Rogue first attacks a club run by the yakuza by killing the gangsters and later on the runners in order to recover a pair of antique gold horses, Chang's family heirlooms.

 Now the head agent of the FBI's Asian Organised Crime Unit, Crawford is determined to hunt Rogue down and exact revenge for Lone's death.
-Crawford's obsessive pursuit of Rogue has taken a toll on his personal life causing him to be estranged from his family.
-Crawford comes close to catching Rogue in the wake of Rogue's various killing sprees against the Triads and Yakuza, but Rogue always manages to stay one step ahead.
+Crawford's obsessive pursuit of him has taken a toll on his personal life causing him to be estranged from his family.
+He comes close to catching Rogue in the wake of his various killing sprees against the Triads and yakuza, but Rogue always manages to stay one step ahead.

 Ultimately, Rogue's actions have gained the trust of both Chang and Yanagawa.
-Rogue succeeds in killing Chang, but spares Chang's wife and child, turning on the Yakuza.
-With Chang dead, Yanagawa appears in America, intending to expand Yakuza business operations.
-However, he is confronted by Crawford and the FBI; Crawford presents Yanagawa with proof that Rogue has betrayed him and spared Chang's family, but Yanagawa refuses to assist Crawford in locating Rogue.
+He succeeds in killing Chang, but spares Chang's wife and child, turning on the yakuza.
+With Chang dead, Yanagawa appears in America, intending to expand his business operations.
+However, he is confronted by Crawford and the FBI; although Crawford presents Yanagawa with proof that Rogue has betrayed him and spared Chang's family, he refuses to assist him in locating Rogue.